rc2server/appserverJava/README.md

 Binary messages consist of a version byte (currently 1), followed by a message type byte (1 for image).
 Remaining data is payload for message type.
 For images, it is a 32 bit integer with the imageId.
 Metadata will have previously been sent via json.

+## Integration Testing

+To run w/o unit tests, use `mvn verify -Dskip.utests=true`.
+That will create and use a clean rc2itest database using rc2.sql and testData.sql.
+The system property `rc2.dbname` will be set to use the rc2itest database.

 ## Style conventions

 * Tabs, not spaces.